 THE WEST COAST CHAMBER acts as the voice of the business community, which means we work to ensure your concerns reach the ears of people who need to hear them.
-By providing opportunities to have discussions with elected officials at Governmental Affairs Breakfasts, Public Policy Committee meetings, Special Legislative Events and Executive Roundtables, the Chamber is a Convener of leaders and influencers.
+By providing opportunities to have discussions with elected officials at Capitol Connections programs, Public Policy: Issues That Matter meetings, In the Know programs, Special Legislative Events and Executive Roundtables, the Chamber is a Convener of leaders and influencers.
 By offering educational resources to keep members current on issues that impact business, the Chamber serves as a Catalyst for business growth.
 By bringing critical community issues to the forefront for discussion, the Chamber serves as a Champion for our thriving community.